Saudi Arabia tackles MERS virus, still hunting source

 MERS was first identified in humans in 2012 and is caused by a coronavirus from the same viral family as the one that caused a deadly outbreak of SARS in China in 2003.
 Some 808 people in Saudi Arabia are known to have been infected with it since it was discovered, and 346 of them have died.

-The World Health Organization and leading global health specialists have criticised Saudi Arabia for failing to properly investigate the causes of MERS.

-Critics said Saudi delays contributed to the virus taking hold and spreading via travellers to some 20 countries around the world.

-Madani, who was appointed after the former Saudi health minister and his deputy lost their jobs amid discontent about their handling of the outbreak, said analysis showed most people were infected in hospitals.
+Madani, who was appointed after the former Saudi health minister and his deputy lost their jobs amid discontent about their handling of the outbreak, said an analysis of a large outbreak in Jeddah in 2014 showed most people were infected in hospital.

 "We found out that 97 percent of the cases were healthcare associated," he said.
 "And 3 percent of them were primary cases who probably acquired the infection from contact with camels."